-12.1 Quality Control Data
+12.2 Quality Control Data

-12.1.1 ExploreCo Check Sampling Program (2018)
+12.2.1 2647102 Ontario Inc. Check Sampling Program (2018)

-In the fall of 2018, ExploreCo geologists carried out a check sample program on historical drill holes from the Gordex, Mispec and Acadia drilling programs.
-ExploreCo staff selected 34 sample intervals for check samples, with these having original gold assay values that ranged from 0.52 to 11.55 g/t.
+In the fall of 2018, 2647102 Ontario Inc. carried out a check sample program on historical drill holes from the Gordex, Mispec and Acadia drilling programs.
+They selected 34 sample intervals for check samples, with these having original gold assay values that ranged from 0.52 to 11.55 g/t.
 As described in the previous section of this report, archived half-cores were split using a diamond saw.
-Quarter core archive splits were returned to the source core box and the quarter split was placed in a labelled sample bag with a numbered sample tag for submission to Eastern Analytical Ltd. in Springdale, NL for analysis.
+Quarter core archive splits were returned to the source core box and the quarter split was placed in a labelled sample bag with a numbered sample tag for submission to Eastern Analytical in Springdale, NL for analysis.
 Gold was analyzed by standard fire assay methods with AA finish.
 Three certified reference material samples (CDN-GS-1M) were inserted regularly within the sample submission.
 Results for the three reference material samples fall within the two standard deviation range for CDN-GS-1M (0.98-1.16 g/t).
+As noted earlier, Eastern Analytical is a CALA accredited commercial analytical services firm registered to the ISO 17025 standard.

-The ExploreCo check sample results for the 34 quarter-core splits are plotted against the original assay values recorded by Mispec and Gordex in Figure 12-1.
+Check sample results for the 34 quarter-core splits are plotted against the original assay values from ALS Canada recorded by Mispec and Gordex in Figure 12.1.
 These data support a correlation coefficient for gold of 0.21.
 This indicates poor reproducibility of results for the re-sample dataset.
 Review of the plotted data shows that reasonable correlation exists between the datasets below a gold grade level of approximately 4 g/t, with substantial deterioration above that level.
 Mispec data show closest grouping along the 1:1 correlation trend.
 In the 4 g/t to 8 g/t range.
 ALS Canada results tend to exceed the original values and the opposite is true for samples with original gold grades greater than about 8 g/t.

 The results discussed above are interpreted as indicating that gold grade reproducibility at and below the average gold grade levels for the associated mineral deposits is reasonable, with a bias toward lower values in original data.
 Greater variability above this level is interpreted to be a combined effect of core-scale sample inhomogeneity with respect to gold distribution plus presence of coarse gold particles in some samples that produce a "nugget" effect in the analytical data distributions.
-Most gold grade data supporting the current Mineral Resource Estimate fall within the lower grade portion of the Figure 12-1 range, where best correlation is apparent.
-On this basis, historic data set values were considered by Exploreco to be acceptable for use in a Mineral Resource Estimate, recognizing also that results indicate that nugget effect may be present in the drilling database gold grade population, particularly at gold grade levels above 8 g/t.
+Most gold grade data supporting the current Mineral Resource Estimate fall within the lower grade portion of the Figure 12.1 range, where best correlation is apparent.
+On this basis, historical data set values were considered to be acceptable for use in a Mineral Resource Estimate, recognizing also that results indicate that nugget effect may be present in the drilling database gold grade population, particularly at gold grade levels above 8 g/t.